sandeepshakya2019/ISE_1_Frontend/README.md

 # 4. Project Details

 ## 4.1 Libraries used :

 - Axios `axios` : is a popular JavaScript library used to make HTTP requests from Node.js or the browser.
 It provides a simple and intuitive API for interacting with RESTful APIs, handling errors, and working with promises or async/await.

 - React `react` : it is used in react-native by default we have used `useState` and `useEffect` Hooks
 - React Native Gesture handler `react-native-gesture-handler`: is a popular library in the React Native ecosystem used to handle touch gestures and interactions in a performant and customizable way
 - React Native Image Picker `react-native-image-picker` : is a popular library for React Native that allows users to pick images and videos from their device's camera or gallery
 - React Native Reanimated `react-native-reanimated` : is a library for handling animations in React Native.
 It provides a highly performant and declarative API to create complex animations that run directly on the native thread.
 - React Native Toast Message `react-native-toast-message` : is a lightweight and customizable library for displaying toast notifications in React Native applications.
 It allows you to show short, informative messages like success, error, or info alerts visually appealingly.

-# 6. Convert the react-native app to an APK file

-* To convert the react-native app to APK [Check the Docs Here](https://docs.google.com/document/d/1B396y5cUknAeaZ7cdn4GLD83yLyCMGuOIIi6ukGC730/edit?usp=sharing)

 # 7. Authors